 John Forrest is the best place I’ve seen roos anywhere in Australia so far, but if you don’t want to go to the pub or can’t get that far out, there are a few other places to see kangaroos in Perth – including one right in the middle of Perth CBD.

-Whiteman Park.
 Home to wild kangaroos this park also has other attractions such a large Motor Museum.
-They say the roos can be tricky to spot – but, if you don’t catch any then you can go to…
+They say the roos can be tricky to spot – but, if you don’t manage to see any then you can go to the Caversham Wildlife Park.

 How to Spot a Kangaroo in the Wild